 Please note: You are only entitled to use the logos provided and any signs made whilst you hold that grading and for the time period that it relates to.
-If your grading status lapses, or you are provided with a replacement logo, you must remove your expired logo/signage - from websites/literature walls etc. By showing a logo of an organisation that no longer exists in that form (e.g. Wales Tourist Board), or a standard that you are no longer entitled to use, you are breaching Trading Standards legislation and risking prosecution.
+If your grading status lapses, or you are provided with a replacement logo, you must remove your expired logo/signage - from websites/literature walls and so on.
+By showing a logo of an organisation that no longer exists in that form (for example, Wales Tourist Board), or a standard that you are no longer entitled to use, you are breaching Trading Standards legislation and risking prosecution.

 11. Mystery Shopper